qylu4156/educational-video-player/README.md

 ### Log in
 The first thing you will see is a login page which prompts you to enter a user ID.
 This will be the user ID used to fetch the list of posted videos and the user ID associated with video uploads.

+User ID is stored in session storage.
+For testing purposes, you can open the console and delete it from session storage to log in as a different user.
+A more complete version of the site would provide an option to log out.

 ![login page](public/login_page.png)

 ### Home page